sheatsley/attacks/README.md

-manifold. `IdentitySaliency` serves as a "no saliency map" option in that the gradients are returned as-is. `JacobianSaliency` comes from [JSMA](https://arxiv.org/pdf/1511.07528.pdf); specifically, it scores features based on how perturbing them will simultaneously move inputs away from the current target and towards other classes.
+manifold. `IdentitySaliency` serves as a "no saliency map" option in that the gradients are returned as-is. `JacobianSaliency` comes from [JSMA](https://arxiv.org/pdf/1511.07528.pdf); specifically, it scores features based on how perturbing them will simultaneously move inputs away from their labels and towards other classes.

 ### Norms